InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

     make requirements

+Note that the above command installs a new jupyter kernel for the created virtual environment.
+This could be avoided by commenting out the respective lines in [Makefile](Makefile).

 Now, we can download the data.
-This will download raw data and necessary shapefiles (the command could take up to 20 min to run depending on the Internet speed):
+The following will download necessary external data, e.g. shapefiles (the command could take up to 20 min to run depending on the Internet speed):

     make data

-Optionally, we can download precomputed low-dimensional embeddings and other analysis files to allow for creating figures without waiting for the code to run.

-    make precomputed_data
+The raw SafeGraph data cannot be downloaded automatically and has to be requested through <a href = "https://www.safegraph.com/covid-19-data-consortium">SafeGraph COVID data consortium</a>.
+The CBG-level mobility data should be placed in data/raw.

 Finally, we should be able to run notebooks from the [/notebooks](/notebooks) folder.
 Dennis, please use the <a href = "https://github.com/InstituteforDiseaseModeling/covid-mobility-and-behavior/blob/master/notebooks/Supplement_PCA_explained_variance.ipynb">PCA Explained Variance notebook</a> for now to test the code.
 If it works, that would mean that the local package was installed correctly and that the data was downloaded and saved correctly.
 Other notebooks are in the process of being cleaned up and are coming very soon!